PochariChun/classify-rv32i/README.md

 1. **Loop Implementation**: A loop is added to scan each element in the array, comparing it to the current maximum value in `t0`.
 If a new maximum is found, `t0` and `t1` are updated.
 2. **Error Handling**: If the array length (`a1`) is less than 1, the function now terminates with an exit code of 36.
-3. **Offset Adjustment**: To correct the output index, `addi t1, t1, -1` was added to adjust for a 1-based index offset, fixing an issue where `t1` returned an incorrect index.

 This update makes the function more robust by ensuring it only operates on non-empty arrays, correctly adjusts the index output, and efficiently identifies the maximum element’s index with a time complexity of O(n).

-**Example Issue and Fix:**
+### Challenge 1: Conditional Value Setting without Additional Branches
-During testing with `venus.jar`, the output was off by one index:
+During testing with `test_classify_1_silent`, the output was off by one index:
 ```shell
 Expected a0 to be 2 not: 3
 ```
+ - **Solution**: I use **Offset Adjustment** to correct the output index, `addi t1, t1, -1` was added to adjust for a 1-based index offset, fixing an issue where `t1` returned an incorrect index.

 # RELU Function Implementation